pjain809/Deck_Cards_Detection_YOLOv5/README.md

 # Playing_Cards_Detection
-UI based project to detect and classify 52 distinct playing cards using YOLOv5
+UI based project to detect and classify any card out of 52 distinct playing cards using YOLOv5